sajeelabbas/Sajeel-Abbas/README.md

 Currently in **Semester 3** of the **Computer Systems Technology**, focusing on practical labs in networking, cloud services, and system configuration.
 Each week involves working with tools like Azure, Linux, and Wireshark to complete structured technical tasks and build real-world problem-solving skills.

 ## Certificates
-- Preparing for ComptiA Secuirty+
+- Preparing for CompTIA Secuirty+
 - Cisco Networking Basics
 - IBM Cybersecurity Fundamentals